linode/docs/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/index.md

 Consult our [Network Transfer Quota](/docs/platform/billing-and-support/network-transfer-quota/#which-traffic-applies-to-the-transfer-quota) guide for information on charges related to outbound traffic when downloading Linode data outside of Linode's private network.
 {{</ note >}}

-### Use SCP to Transfer Block Storage Volume Data to Another Data Center
+### Use SCP to Transfer Data to Another Data Center

 1. [Attach and mount](/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/#how-to-add-a-block-storage-volume-to-a-linode) your Block Storage volume to a Linode, if you have not already.